 A new study came out that proved how consuming artificially-sweetened beverages alone showed a remarkable increased risk for stroke and Alzheimer’s disease.
-This really shouldn’t come as a surprise to you, since many reports out there have shown us for years how artificial sweeteners cause inflammation and trick the brain into thinking it’s getting more than it is.
+This really shouldn’t come as a surprise to you.
+There are many reports out there showing us how artificial sweeteners cause inflammation and trick the brain into thinking it’s getting more than it is.

 What the artificial sweeteners study shows us:

 In the study, 2,888 adults (ages 45 and over) were evaluated for the stroke portion of the study and 1,484 adults over the age of 60 were evaluated for the dementia part of the study.
 Researchers also noted that they reviewed years of food frequency questionnaires (1991-2001) to get an idea of just how often the study participants consumed beverages containing artificial sweeteners.